A 5-Step Strategy for Investing in Dividend Stocks

 The problem with having a lot more than 25 holdings is that it doesn't meaningfully reduce risk, but it does reduce the expected return as you have to add in increasingly less attractive stocks.

-Perhaps more importantly, owning a lot more than 25 stocks significantly increases the amount of time and effort needed to stay up to date with your holdings.
+Perhaps more importantly, owning a lot more than 25 stocks significantly increases the time and effort needed to stay up to date with your holdings.

 • Rule of thumb: Optimise concentration and diversification by holding 20 to 25 companies

-The next step towards wise diversification is to make sure we aren't over-invested in any one industry.
+The next step towards wise diversification is to make sure we aren't over-invested in any one industry or sector

-Investing in 20 to 25 companies is a good way to begin to diversify a portfolio, but if they all operate in the same industry, they'll be exposed to similar industry-related risks.
+Investing in 20 to 25 companies is a good way to begin to diversify a portfolio, but if all of those holdings operate in the same industry, they'll be exposed to similar industry-related risks such as regulatory risk in the financial industry.

-• Rule of thumb: Don't have more than 10% of the portfolio's holdings (e.g. 2 out of 20) operating in the same sector
+• Rule of thumb: Don't have more than 10% of the portfolio's holdings in the same sector

 Diversify across a wide range of countries

-Another important way to diversify your investments is to spread them across multiple countries.
-After all, nobody knows for sure what the future has in store for the UK, the US, China or any other country.
+Another way to diversify your investments is to spread them across multiple countries.
+After all, nobody knows what the future has in store for the UK, the US, China or any other country.

-Many companies in the FTSE All-Share generate much of their revenues overseas, so building a portfolio that is internationally diverse is relatively easy, even if you only invest in UK-listed companies.
+Many companies in the FTSE All-Share generate much of their revenues overseas, so building an internationally diverse portfolio is relatively easy, even if you only invest in UK-listed companies.

 Step 5: Rebalance regularly

-The final step on our journey to a well-managed portfolio of dividend stocks is to understand the power of rebalancing.
+The final step on the journey to a well-managed portfolio of dividend stocks is to understand the power of rebalancing.

 Perhaps the easiest way to understand rebalancing is to look at the classic 60/40 portfolio, which is 60% invested in equities and 40% in bonds.